-Ford part number / Ford specification il need only meet the ion mark. based on cooler size, if if equipped with a remote s set by the indication on RCON® LV fluid.
-Refer to tterval.
-Use of any fluid n Modifier XL-3 or s considered lubricated leak is suspected, service ubricant should be tom of fill hole.
-Ford part name uicle. mandatory Engine oi nd the API Certificati oplications may vary oil to air cooler and i fluid level should be should only use MEF the correct service in ission damage) of Additive Frictior ar axle lubricant it is or changed unless a l in water.
-The axle h in water. o 14 mm) below bot Capacity 35.0 gallons (132.4L) 40.0 gallons (151.0L) 40.0 gallons $(151.0L)^8$ $40.0 \text{ gallons} (151.0 \text{L})^8$ 55.0 gallons (208.0L) uipped in your veh I motor oil is not r WSS-M2C930-A ar capacity.
-Some ar equipped with an smission fluid and ge. ire MERCON® LV ion to determine t ires 8 oz.
-(228 ml on EST-M2C118-A with a synthetic re ed to be checked (s been submerged been submerged 9/16 inch (6 mm t 8.0L).
-Item Fuel tank-all regular and extended length vans and wagons Fuel tank-138 inch wheelbase (except E-Super Duty) Fuel tank-158 inch wheelbase (except E-Super Duty) Fuel tank-176 inch wheelbase (except E-Super Duty) Fuel tank-158 inch and 176 inch wheelbase (E-Super Duty) 1 Add the coolant type originally equipped in your vehicle.
-2 Use of synthetic or synthetic blend motor oil is not mandatory.
+Item Capacity Ford part name Ford part number / Ford specification

+Tuel tank-all regular and extended 35.0 gallons

+Firel tank-138 inch whoelbase 40 0 dallons

+(except E-Super Duty) (151.0L)

+Fuel tank-158 inch wheelbase 40.0 gallons

+(except E-Super Duty) $(151.0L)^{8}$

+Fuel tank-176 inch wheelbase 40.0 gallons

+(except E-Super Duty) $(151.0L)^{8}$

+Fuel tank-158 inch and 176 inch 55.0 gallons

+wheelbase (E-Super Duty) (208.0L)

+Add the coolant type originally equipped in your vehicle.

+2Use of synthetic or synthetic blend motor oil is not mandatory.
 Engine oil need only meet the requirements of Ford specification WSS-M2C930-A and the API Certification mark.

-3 Indicates only approximate dry-fill capacity.
+3Indicates only approximate dry-fill capacity.
 Some applications may vary based on cooler size, if equipped with an in-tank cooler, if equipped with an oil to air cooler and if equipped with a remote filter assembly.
 The amount of transmission fluid and fluid level should be set by the indication on the dipstick's normal operating range.

-4 Automatic transmissions that require MERCON [®] LV should only use MERCON [®] LV fluid.
+^4Automatic transmissions that require MERCON® LV should only use MERCON® LV fluid.
 Refer to scheduled maintenance information to determine the correct service interval.
-Use of any fluid other than the recommended fluid may cause transmission damage 5 Dana limited-slip axle (M60) requires 8 oz.
-(228 ml) of Additive Friction Modifier XL-3 or equivalent meeting Ford specification EST-M2C118-A. 6 If your vehicle's rear axle is filled with a synthetic rear axle lubricant it is considered lubricated for life.
-These lubricants do not need to be checked or changed unless a leak is suspected, service is required or the axle assembly has been submerged in water.
-The axle lubricant should be changed any time the rear axle has been submerged in water. $^7\mathrm{Fill}$ Dana rear axles to 1/4 inch to 9/16 inch (6 mm to 14 mm) below bottom of fill hole. $^8\mathrm{Optional}$ fuel tank 55.0 gallons (208.0L).
+Use of any fluid other than the recommended fluid may cause transmission damage.

+5 Dana limited-slip axle (M60) requires 6 oz.
+(177 ml) of Additive Friction Modifier XL-3 or equivalent meeting Ford specification EST-M2C118-A.

+for life.
+These lubricants do not need to be checked or changed unless a leak is suspected, service 6If your vehicle's rear axle is filled with a synthetic rear axle lubricant it is considered lubricated is required or the axle assembly has been submerged in water.
+The axle lubricant should be changed any time the rear axle has been submerged in water.

+Fill Dana rear axles to 1/4 inch to 9/16 inch (6 mm to 14 mm) below bottom of fill hole.

+Optional fuel tank 55.0 gallons (208.0L)